TeslaEleven/ComicServer/csBot/README.md

 # ComicServer Bot (Legacy)
-The Discord bot website!
-To view an updated and current version of this project, go to https://bot.comicserver.org
+The old Discord bot website (v2).
+ComicServer Express v4 is scheduled to come out May 29, 2022.